What is loft ventilation?

 Together, these layers protect insulation and reduce the risk of trapped moisture within the roof structure.

-Airtightness vs. ventilation: finding the balance
+Airtightness or ventilation: Finding the balance

 A well-insulated loft should still "breathe."
 Airtightness helps retain heat, but ventilation ensures moist, stale air is removed.
 Roof vents, eaves vents, and extractor fans allow airflow without compromising thermal performance, helping your loft remain warm, dry, and breathable.